TLabAltoh/TLabWebView/README.md

 ## Note
 - Now officially compatible with Unity 2021 ~ 2022.
-- We have decided to discontinue the ``` TLabWebViewTouchEventManager ``` and make ``` WebViewInputListener ``` the UI module of TLabWebView from now on.
-This allows the input module to work independently of plug-ins such as Oculus, XRToolkit, etc.

 ## Screenshot
 Screenshot run on Android 13, Adreno 619